 Dr Ela Dedhia, Head Department of Textiles & Fashion Technology, College of Home Science Nirmala Niketan, Affiliated to University of Mumbai

-An International webinar on SUSTAINABLE MATERIALS AND PROCESSES was held on 4th July, 2020 by the Department of Textile and Fashion Technology of College Home Science, Nirmala Niketan, Affiliated to University of Mumbai, NAAC Accredited A Grade.
-Delegates included students, teachers, professionals, and others related to this field at National and International level.
+A National webinar on Technology And Design Collaboration For Future Innovation In Medical And Protective Textiles, was held on 5th June, 2020 by the Department of Textile and Fashion Technology of College Home Science, Nirmala Niketan, Affiliated to University of Mumbai, NAAC Accredited A Grade Delegates included students, teachers, professionals, and others related to this field at National and International level.

-The webinar was inaugurated by Dr Geeta Ibrahim, Principal of the college where she appreciated the department for organizing the international webinar, she added that it is definitely the need of the hour.
-The term ‘sustainable’ is what we all have to look towards and work at.
+The webinar was inaugurated by Dr Geeta Ibrahim, Principal of the college where she appreciated the department for initiating such a timely theme.

-She Welcomed all the participants on YouTube and gave a brief introduction of the panelist.
+Along with Dr Dedhia on the organizing committee included Dr Pratima Goyal and Dr Anjali Srivastav, both of them presented a brief introduction of the panelist and Dr Pratima Goyal also proposed the vote of thanks.
 Edfly was the Technical partner and Textile Value Chain was the Media Partner.
-The webinar was conducted through online video platform and telecasted on YouTube for the audience.
+The webinar was conducted through online video platform and telecasted on Youtube for the audience.
 The Video is available on YouTube.com/TFTNN.

-There were two esteemed panelists during the webinar.
+There were three esteemed panellists during the webinar.